Dreded/RetroDoodads.com/content/guides/copy-sdcard.md

 ---
-title: "Copying an SD Card"
+title: "Cloning an SD Card"
-description: "Learn how to copy an SD card to a new one using simple tools on Windows, macOS, and Linux."
+description: "Learn how to clone an SD card to a new one using simple tools on Windows, macOS, and Linux."
 date: 2025-06-14
 tags: ["guides", "sd card", "backup"]
 ---